Xiang Zhongfa: Decline and fall in Shanghai

-When Xiang learned of the Comintern's decision on anti-rightism, he claimed that the Chinese revolution was in its peak period.
+When Xiang learned of the Comintern's decision on anti-rightism, he claimed that the Chinese Communist Revolution was in its peak period.
 Li turned this blindness into extremism, which was later known as the Li Lisan line, calling for armed uprising in the cities and extension of revolution to whole country.
 From June 1930, the Li Lisan line matured under the support from Xiang.
 The CCP gave up the daily operation from its headquarters, turning it over to divisions in all provinces.
 It set up action committees in all provinces, and began preparing for a full-scale uprising in October.
 But the Comintern expressed its discontent by stating that it was working out systemic policies for Chinese revolution, and that the CCP should concentrate instead on the uprising in one or several provinces instead.
 Xiang stood by Li, both refuting that it was zero hour of Chinese revolution.
 In several rounds of discussion, the tension between Xiang, Li, and the Comintern rose greatly.
 The suspicion and criticism by the CCP towards the Comintern was the same as betrayal in the eyes of the Comintern.

 As a result of the extremism and blindness of the Li Lisan line, the CCP suffered great losses.
 The Comintern sent Qu Qiubai and Zhou Enlai back to China to enforce its policies.
-The 28 Bolsheviks sent back by their mentors to take charge of the Chinese revolution took advantage of this opportunity to denounce Li.
-Xiang and Li still didn't realize the clear and present danger and criticized these young, immature students heavily.
+The 28 Bolsheviks sent back by their mentors to take charge of the Chinese Communist Revolution took advantage of this opportunity to denounce Li.
+Xiang and Li still did not realize the clear and present danger and criticized these young, immature students heavily.
 Then the Comintern sent a telegram recalling Li to Moscow to account for his policies.
 Pavel Mif went to Shanghai as an envoy of the Comintern too.
 Under Mif's direction, the 4th Plenary Meeting of 6th National Congress of the CCP was held, Li was replaced by Mif's protégé Wang Ming, and his associates Bolsheviks took other important jobs.
 Although Xiang sought to tender his resignation, the Comintern and senior leaders of the CCP, such as Qu and Zhou, thought Xiang's symbolic value as a worker among the CCP leadership might still be helpful to the revolution, so they blocked his resignation.